coffeencoke/mince/README.md

 Ionic Mobile Team | [@asynchrony](https://twitter.com/asynchrony) | [@ionicmobile](https://github.com/ionicmobile)

 If you've been missed on this list, let us know by creating an issue or sending one of us a message.

+# Version 1

+Looking for support for Version 1?
+Put an issue in, or send one of us a message.